dotnet/msbuild/documentation/specs/BuildCheck/Codes.md

 "A property should be declared before it is first used."

-This check indicates that a property was acessed before it was declared.
+This check indicates that a property was accessed before it was declared.
 The default scope of this rule is the project file only.
 The scope captures the read and write operations as well.
 So this rule reports:
  * Uninitialized reads that happened anywhere during the build, while the uninitialized property was later defined within the scope of this check (e.g. project file).
  * Uninitialized reads that happened within the scope of check (e.g. project file), while later defined anywhere in the build